gmarkall/nbep-7/README.md

 - Provides enough change to support an EMM plugin using RMM
   - and potentially other EMM plugins such as for CuPy, but these are as-yet unimplemented.
-- does not provide such clean boundaries as outlined in this document
+- does not provide such clean interface boundaries as outlined in this document.

 It is expected that as the design and document evolve towards completion, the prototype implementations will be modified to more closely align with the